kourouklides/artificial_neural_networks/setup/README.md

 ## Quick installation

-If, for any reason, you want to spend the minimum time of setting up your environment, then you can follow the instructions below.
+If, for any reason, you want to spend the minimum amount of time for setting up your environment, then you can follow the instructions below.

 ### 1. Install Python 3

 ### 2. Install the required packages

+## Recommended installation